·Updated

 The npm init playwright@latest command will:

-1. Add Playwright dependencies to your package.json
+1. Add Playwright dependencies to package.json

-2. Create initial configuration and example test files
+2. Create initial configuration and example tests

-3. Add example GitHub Actions workflow
+3. Add a GitHub Actions workflow

-4. Install browser binaries for all supported browsers
+4. Install browser binaries

 Project Structure